johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   The changes to the final version of ML-KEM make it incompatible with the previously deployed version of Kyber.
 Due to this incompatibility the following changes in Microsoft Edge will be made:

-  - Edge switches from supporting Kyber to ML-KEM.
+  - Microsoft Edge switches from supporting Kyber to ML-KEM.
-  - Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).
+  - Microsoft Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).
   - The `PostQuantumKeyAgreementEnabled` flag and the [PostQuantumKeyAgreementEnabled](/deployedge/microsoft-edge-policies#postquantumkeyagreementenabled) policy applies to Kyber and ML-KEM.
-  - Edge will no longer support hybrid Kyber (codepoint 0x6399).
+  - Microsoft Edge will no longer support hybrid Kyber (codepoint 0x6399).

 ## Version 131.0.2903.27: November 4, 2024